-- Quoted prices for similar (but not identical) instruments in active markets - Quoted prices for identical or similar instruments in markets that are not active, where prices are not current, or price quotations vary substantially either over time or among market makers - Inputs other than quoted prices that are observable for the instrument (for example, interest rates and yield curves observable at commonly quoted intervals and default rates) - Inputs that are derived principally from, or corroborated by, observable market data by correlation or other means
+- Quoted prices for similar (but not identical) instruments in active markets; - Quoted prices for identical or similar instruments in markets that are not active, where prices are not current, or price quotations vary substantially either over time or among market makers; - Inputs other than quoted prices that are observable for the instrument (for example, interest rates and yield curves observable at commonly quoted intervals and default rates); and - Inputs that are derived principally from, or corroborated by, observable market data by correlation or other means.

-Examples of these are securities measured using discounted cash flow models based on market observable swap yields, and listed debt or equity securities in a market that is inactive.
+Examples of these are securities measured using discounted cash flow models based on market observable swap yields such as Over the Counter interest swaps, listed debt and restricted equity securities.